-With COVID-19 dominating the news cycle, and the three major US stock indexes dropping over 6% on March 9th, managing budgets in a crisis is becoming a major topic of conversation.
+With a looming recession dominating the news cycle, managing budgets in a crisis is becoming a major topic of conversation.
 Marketing and PR budgets are often the first to be slashed.
 This is often to the detriment of the long term health of a company.
 People start to make decisions based on gut feel, fear and assumptions rather than using data and evidence to inform action.

 Times like these are when a solid marketing and communications measurement program comes into its own.
 Having a system in place that provides evidence of the success of your programs, and quantifies return on investment, enables you to make strategic decisions on what to stop doing, and more importantly what to do more of.